apache/spark/dev/provider_packages/README.md

 You can repeat this several times, the changes generated will automatically include new commits that appeared since last run.

+You can also run it in non-interactive mode adding `--non-interactive` flag.

 ## Preparing provider packages